 State of the Art Facilities

-Carrie Rich Hall is being renovated for the DPT program.
-The first floor will contain nine offices, a conference room, physical assessment laboratory, four video practice examination rooms, a locker room, two 44 seat classrooms with recording capability, two study rooms, and several large student lounge areas.
+The newly renovated Carrie Rich Hall houses the Doctor of Physical Therapy program.
+The first floor contains nine offices, a conference room, physical assessment laboratory, four video practice examination rooms, a locker room, two 44 seat classrooms with recording capability, two study rooms, and several large student lounge areas.

 Elevate Your Career